yiisoft/http-middleware/docs/guide/en/cors-allow-all-middleware.md

 - allow all HTTP methods and headers;
 - expose all response headers to the client;
 - enable credentials (cookies, authorization headers, etc.) for cross-origin requests;
-- set a cache lifetime for preflight responses (Access-Control-Max-Age).
+- set a cache lifetime for preflight responses.

 General usage: